opencoweb/coweb/docs/tutorial/shopping.rst

 The previous code assigned monotonically increasing IDs to new items.
 But after adding cooperation, remote users can end up creating new items at the same time.
 You must take care, therefore, to ensure two unique items do not receive the same ID.
 The new code generates pseudo-unique random IDs based on a random number and the current date and time.

-Now modify the body of your :func:`dojo.ready` callback to include the following additional lines instantiating a :class:`colist.CoopItemFileWriteStore` instance before the call to prepare the session.
+Now modify the body of your :func:`init` to include the following additional lines instantiating a :class:`colist.CoopItemFileWriteStore` instance before the call to prepare the session.

 .. sourcecode:: javascript

    // instantiate our cooperative datastore extension, giving it a
    // reference to the dojo.data.ItemFileWriteStore object
-   var args = {dataStore : dataStore, id : 'colist_store'};
+   var args = {dataStore : this.dataStore, id : 'colist_store'};
    var coopDataStore = new CoopItemFileWriteStore(args);

 Checkpoint: Checking data store cooperation